 - Or, prove that they are better and smarter.

-And that’s the reason I kind of hate Facebook, in a way (I still use Facebook, though, to connect with loved ones and like-minded individuals).
+And that’s the reason I kind of dislike that platform, in a way (I still use it though, to connect with loved ones and like-minded individuals).

-If you notice, a lot of Facebook users think they are always right and others opinions’ are wrong.
-And we’re not aware of it.
+If you notice, most FB users think they’re always right and others’ opinions are wrong.
+And they’re not even aware of it.

-Though I don’t really care what they do I respect them, but I think we’re missing something very important here:
+I don’t give a shit though.
+And I respect these people.
+But I think we’re missing something very important here:

 Facebook (or other social media sites) weren’t invented to start chaos or misunderstanding.

-Facebook is for sharing our thoughts and helping each other so we can evolve into a better society.
-It’s for learning and connecting and understanding different worldviews.
+Facebook (ideally) is great for sharing our thoughts and helping each other so we can evolve into a better society.
+For learning and connecting and understanding different worldviews.